drcrallen/meta-primiano-dma/README.md

 meta-primiano-dma
 ---------------------
-Bitbake recipes for @primiano's dma patch set
+Bitbake recipes for @primiano's dma patch set from https://communities.intel.com/thread/76768

 # Applying patch set
 Applying this patch set involves building an image.
 This patch set is known to work against the 1.6.2 poky distribution of the edison (v2.1)